Kerwood/cloud-os/README.md

 ![image](./images/nvchad.webp)

 ### Flameshot
-This image comes with Flameshot installed.
-Setup a keybinding to activate it.
+A keybinding (`Alt` + `p`) is already preconfigured with this image, so below information is only needed if you want to change it.

 As for the time of writing, if you are using Wayland (default) you will probably have some dbus permission issues as described [here](https://github.com/flameshot-org/flameshot/issues/3326), a workaround is to launch flameshot from a shell script which is included in the image.